The Incredible Hulk (1994 video game): Gameplay

 The Incredible Hulk is a side-scrolling action game with platforming and beat 'em up elements.
 The player controls the Hulk, who is tasked with searching for the Leader while defeating his troops.
 The Hulk is capable of a variety of offensive techniques, and has four states of being that influence the moves at his disposal: "Hulk", "Super-Hulk", "Hulk-Out", and his human alter-ego Bruce Banner.
 The Hulk's state is determined by his amount of "Gamma", which doubles as his health.
 The Hulk begins the game in Super-Hulk mode; sustaining enemy attacks reduces his Gamma, and he will be reduced to a regular Hulk mode if his Gamma drops below 40%.
 Falling below 5% Gamma will transform the Hulk into Banner, whose only means of offense is a gun with two shots, and who cannot sustain any enemy attacks without dying.

 The game is divided into five levels, in which containers holding "Gamma capsules" are scattered throughout.
 Gamma capsules are divided between normal and "Mega" types; normal capsules raise the Hulk's Gamma level to a maximum of 70% or restore Banner to Hulk status, while Mega capsules enable the Hulk to achieve the Hulk-Out mode, in which he is more powerful and destructive.
-Hidden within the levels are special "Transformation" capsules that allow the Hulk to transform into Banner without losing any Gamma, enabling Banner to explore smaller areas that the Hulk is too large to access.
+Hidden within the levels are special "Transformation" capsules that allow the Hulk to transform into Banner without losing Gamma, enabling Banner to explore smaller areas that the Hulk is too large to access.
 At the end of each level is a boss encounter, which the player is given a limited amount of time to complete; the Abomination also appears as a mini-boss at key points in each level.
-The time limit can be increased by collecting "time coins" scattered throughout the level, which grant an additional ten seconds each.
-Other collectibles include extra lives, often found in rooms only accessible to Banner or via Hulk-Out mode, as well as a trio of hidden "continue coins".
-The game's difficulty setting can be adjusted in the options menu to "Easy", "Medium", or "Arcade".
+The time limit can be increased by collecting "time coins", which grant an additional ten seconds each.
+Other collectibles include extra lives, often found in rooms only accessible to Banner or via Hulk-Out mode, as well as three hidden "continue coins".
+The game's difficulty can be adjusted in the options menu to "Easy", "Medium", or "Arcade".